mytechstuff/titan-coffee-run/test_cases.md

 ---

-## Test Case 8 — Accessibility: inline errors & decision banner announcements
+## Test Case 8 — Accessibility: inline errors & decision banner announcements = PASSED
 - ID: TC-08
 - Objective: Confirm that inline errors are announced to assistive tech and the decision banner is announced and focusable briefly when shown.
 - Steps: